tsoding/2mpeg4yuv/README.md

 $ mpv output.mp4
 ```

+> [!WARNING]
-**WARNING!
-The render generates files up to 1.3GB!
-Make sure you have enough disk space**
+> The render generates files up to 1.3GB!
+Make sure you have enough disk space.